Analysis | The myth of rural America’s protection from the coronavirus

 “The reason also is they’re [a] different kind of states,” Trump said.
 “They have lots of room.
 They have fewer people, and they have lots of room, and that’s one of the primary reasons.”

-The problem with that theory, of course, is that even in places where there’s a lot of space — places such as in rural Iowa — there are still locations in which people can easily spread the virus.
+The problem with that theory is that even in places where there’s a lot of space — places such as in rural Iowa — there are still locations in which people easily can spread the virus.

-One of the major employers in Louisa County is a pork processing plant located in the town of Columbus Junction.
-At the beginning of April, there were no confirmed coronavirus cases in the county, but an outbreak at the plant has pushed the county’s total to nearly 200.
+A major employer in Louisa County is a pork processing plant located in Columbus Junction.
+At the beginning of April, there were no confirmed cases of the coronavirus in the county, but an outbreak at the plant pushed the county’s total to nearly 200.

 Louisa County has more cases of the coronavirus for every 1,000 residents than does New York City.